Brickwork is one of the most fundamental aspects of construction. It forms both the structural backbone and the aesthetic finish of many buildings.

 1. Brick Bond

-Brick bond refers to the pattern in which bricks are laid to ensure strength and stability.
-Common bonds include stretcher bond, English bond, Flemish bond, and header bond.
+A brick bond is the pattern in which bricks are laid to ensure strength and stability.
+Common types include:

 2. Mortar

-Mortar is a mixture of cement, lime, sand, and water used to bind bricks together, provide strength, and fill gaps between bricks.
+Mortar is the mix of cement, lime, sand, and water used to bind bricks together.
+It fills the gaps and adds strength to the wall.

 3. Course